BZoennchen/Pages/_posts/2024-02-03-musical-interrogation-IV.md

 The **dot product** of two vectors $$\mathbf{q}_j$$, $$\mathbf{k}_i$$ is a measurement of their similarity.
 The matrices $$\mathbf{W}_q, \mathbf{W}_k$$ and the respective bias are learned such that similarity of $$\mathbf{q}_j$$, $$\mathbf{k}_i$$ can be interpreted as how "important" $$\mathbf{x}_i$$ is for $$\mathbf{x}_j$$.
-Thus, the "magic" happens via a very simple linear transformation and one might ask if this operation is powerful enough to relate **all** words/tokens in a desireable way.
+Thus, the "magic" happens via a very simple linear transformation and one might ask if this operation is powerful enough to relate **all** words/tokens in a desirable way.
-The answer is most certainly "no" thus one adds feed forward layers which introduces non-linearity in between multiple attention layers.
+The answer is most certainly "no" thus one adds feed forward layers which introduce non-linearity in between multiple attention layers.

 In the special case where both vectors are unit vectors, the dot product is the cosine of the angle between the two.
 In general, this relationship is expressed by the following equation: